1. Home

 8. Can I add more solar panels later?

-There are many reasons why your energy demand may increase after installing solar panels, like purchasing an electric vehicle or growing your family.
+If you purchase an electric vehicle or grow your family, your electricity consumption will grow.
 If you anticipate you may want to expand your solar energy system in the future, talk to your installer about this possibility and what an upgrade may look like.

 9. How long is the installation process?